65% see Japan's vaccine rollout as slow, poll finds

-Just under two-thirds of Japanese people think the government’s rollout of coronavirus vaccines, which started in mid-February, has been slow, a weekend Kyodo News survey showed Sunday.
+Just under two-thirds of Japanese people think the government's rollout of coronavirus vaccines, which started in mid-February, has been slow, according to a weekend Kyodo News survey.

 In the telephone survey conducted nationwide on Saturday and Sunday, 65.6% of respondents said progress has been slow in rolling out the vaccines, with 28.9% saying vaccinations have been going smoothly.